Xavierj2216/github-tutorial/README.md

 ---
 ## Initial Setup
 1) First you have to make a [github account](https://github.com/)
-2) complete the whole process of signing up
+2) Complete the whole process of signing up
 3) If you don't have a c9 account [press this to sign up](https://c9.io/) follow the steps to get a c9 account
 4) Next we have to link c9 with github by going into c9.io > top-right > press gear icon > connected services > find Github and press connect
 5) Now that you are connected, you can create your own workspace in c9.io, name it whatever you like and complete the setup